dkessner/APCS/docs/_sources/unit0_numeric_conversion/index.md

 \end{aligned}
 $$

-## Converting from Hex to Decimal
+## Converting from Decimal to Hex

-To convert from hex to decimal, pretend you are making change.
+To convert from decimal to hex, pretend you are making change.

 __Example__  To convert $99_\text{DEC}$ to hex, we first ask how many 16's it contains.
 We compute $6 \cdot 16 = 96$, with remainder 3.